4d11/company-search/WRITEUP.md

 ### Filter First Approach
 I debated whether to use this approach or a more flexible text match or LLM powered approach.
 I decided to go ahead with Filter First for the following reasons
-1. Precision matters most: VC would rather see 10 perfect matches than 100 maybes
+1. Precision matters most: Our VC would see fewer perfect matches over multiple noisy matches
-2. Time is precious: Fast exact filters + small vector search = <500ms response
+2. Speed: Fast exact filters + small vector search can give us very fast responses
-3. Explainability required: Investment decisions need justification
+3. Straightforward explainability
-4. Structured data is gold: I'm anticipating that it should be easier to pull accurate data for some metrics like Location, employee count etc.
+4. Structured data feasibility: I'm anticipating that it should be easier to pull accurate data for some metrics like Location, employee count etc.

 ### Pipeline
 ```mermaid